telephono94/git-workflow-demo/README.md

 It shows a practical example.

-This is a third line.
+This is a third line created by main.

 This is a fourth line.